jedick/JMDplots/README.md

 ## Installation from Github

-First install some required package from CRAN.
+First install some required packages from CRAN.
 **remotes** provides the `install_github` function.
 **knitr** is needed to build the vignettes.
 **rmarkdown** creates self-contained HTML vignettes.